thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my page!
-It's still under construction but make yourself at home!

 I am a MSc. student enrolled in the international program in [Physics of Complex Systems](http://www.pcs.polito.it).
-I am moving my first steps in graduate studies and reasearch.
+I am moving my first steps into graduate studies and reasearch.

 My interest relies in the study of Complex Systems with a particular focus on Network Science and Higher-Order systems.